OpenMendel/MendelIHT.jl/docs/src/man/examples.md

-## Example 1: GWAS with PLINK files
+## Example 1: GWAS with PLINK/BGEN/VCF files

 In this example, our data are stored in binary PLINK files: